nep-pack/NonlinearEigenproblems.jl/docs/src/deflation.md

 * The transformation changes the eigenvectors such that the eigenvectors of `nep` and `dnep` will be different.
 To extract the eigenvectors (and the eigenvalues) you can call [`get_deflated_eigpairs`](@ref)`(dnep)`.

 !!! note
-    Further examples with use cases of deflation can be found in [the tutorial on deflation](deflate_tutorial.md).
+    More elaborate deflation examples can be found in [the tutorial on deflation](deflate_tutorial.md).

-The deflation transformation takes a NEP and creates a bigger NEP, whose and the main function consists of [`deflate_eigpair`](@ref).